What do an ecommerce newbie and a business shark have in common? An urge to build a high-performing website on a

 Each platform reveals these benefits to a certain extent making it suitable for one merchant or another.
 Let’s dig deeper into the types and characteristics of ecommerce platforms.

 Before we get down to the detailed list of ecommerce platforms for each business size, it’s wise to go through their main types.
 Starting with the hosting solution, a platform can be self-hosted (you set up a server and a network yourself) or cloud-hosted (a store is set on a network of connected virtual and physical cloud servers).

 Apart from the typology based on the hosting environment, one can distinguish the following categories of ecommerce platforms:

 Open-source ecommerce platforms.
 A merchant has access to the code and can modify it depending on one’s needs.
-Such platforms require decent knowledge of programming to set up and run a store and may be expensive to maintain.
+Such platforms require a decent knowledge of programming to set up and run a store and may be expensive to maintain.
 However, they give limitless customization possibilities as well as full control over servers and store software.

 SaaS ecommerce platforms.
 Software-as-a-service platforms provide an alternative to open-source solutions and offer ready-made ecommerce software for a set monthly fee.
 Typically, such solutions are also known as subscription ecommerce platforms where a merchant launches an e-store on a ready-made platform and pays for the advanced features it provides (including hosting services, security patches, performance, etc.).

 SaaS examples: Shopify, BigCommerce, Volusion.

 Headless ecommerce platforms.
 CaaS (commerce-as-a-service) platforms combine two different solutions for front-end content management and back-end commerce operations.
 Adopting a cutting-edge microservice architecture, headless commerce takes the best of the two worlds and brings particular benefit to large enterprises which seek greater control and freedom to customize.

 Platforms that support headless approach: Magento, Shopify Plus, BigCommerce, commercetools.